ndelargy/cti-pool-rules/README.md

  - Missing all the balls
  - Hitting the black before clearing the other balls
  - Potting the cue ball
- - Failing to make a fair shot
+ - Failing to make a legal shot
  - Touching the table holding any food or drink
  - Not playing the cue ball forward after placing the cue ball in baulk